Anita Gillette: Early life

-Raised in suburban Rossville, Maryland, Anita Gillette graduated from Kenwood High School and went on to study at the Peabody Conservatory.
+Raised in Rossville, Maryland, Anita Gillette graduated from Kenwood High School and studied at the Peabody Conservatory.

 Career

 Television and film

 Gillette's first television appearance was on The Ed Sullivan Show in 1963.
 She joined the cast of The Edge of Night in 1967, leaving the next year.
 Gillette's biggest exposure on a national scale came as a celebrity guest on various New York City-based game shows, mostly those produced by Goodson-Todman and Bob Stewart.
-She served as a semi-regular on the syndicated What's My Line?, Match Game and the various Pyramid series, among others.
+She served as a semi-regular on the syndicated What's My Line?, Match Game, and the Pyramid series.
 She also appeared with Robert Alda as a panelist on Fast Draw.

 Gillette's roles in the 1970s included the short-lived series Me and the Chimp with Ted Bessell and Bob & Carol & Ted & Alice with a then-unknown Robert Urich and a young Jodie Foster.
-She also appeared in Norman Lear's All That Glitters (1977), and TV movies such as A Matter of Wife... and Death (1975) and It Happened at Lakewood Manor (1977).
+She also appeared in Norman Lear's All That Glitters (1977) and TV movies such as A Matter of Wife... and Death (1975) and It Happened at Lakewood Manor (1977).

 The 1980s marked Gillette's transition from Broadway and television into film.
-Prior to this transition, she had sizeable television roles as Nancy Baxter on the national run of The Baxters, Dr. W. Emily Hanover, Dr. R. Quincy (Jack Klugman)'s second wife on the eighth and final season of Quincy, M.E. (having previously portrayed his deceased first wife Helen Quincy in a flashback), a role on Search for Tomorrow at the end of that series' long run, and the David Chase series Almost Grown (1988–1989).
+Before this transition, she had sizeable television roles as Nancy Baxter on the national run of The Baxters; Dr. W. Emily Hanover, Dr. R. Quincy's (Jack Klugman) second wife on the eighth and final season of Quincy, M.E. (having previously portrayed his deceased first wife Helen Quincy in a flashback); a role on Search for Tomorrow at the end of that series' long run; and the David Chase series Almost Grown (1988–1989).